mykolamysak/BlumBot/README.md

-# Telegram Blum Collector 🍀
+# Telegram Blum Bot 🍀

 This Python script automates the process of clicking on a specific color within the Telegram window.
 The script pauses or resumes clicking based on right mouse button clicks and exits when the spacebar is pressed.